olsson/dovi_tool_unraid/README.md

 ## Overview

-This repo contains a collections of scripts or containers that I use to manage my personal media collection and plug into [Fileflows](https://fileflows.com).

 As this interacts with my personal media collection, I've tried to be particularly careful to not make any destructive changes to the data hence there a few precautions in place.